-Prerequisites: Major status and completion of either the performance or production track.
-A critical examination of the broadcast media with emphasis on the connections between the message, the medium, society and culture.
-This synthesis will help the student develop a clearer understanding of uses and gratifications, society's relation to media, and how media may effect the society of whose culture it is a part.
-In conjunction with MDIA 4400 and MDIA 4950, this course serves as a co-capstone for the student's study in this major.
+Prerequisites: Major and senior status, or consent of instructor.
+A critical examination of the broadcast media, with emphasis on the connections among the message, the medium, society, and culture.
+This synthesis will help the student develop a clearer understanding of uses and gratifications, society's relation to media, and how media may effect society.